sue-CC/green-lab-android-runner/AndroidRunner/Plugins/batterymanager/README.md

   * [code](https://github.com/Raiduy/ar-batterymanager-script/) (https://github.com/Raiduy/ar-batterymanager-script/)
 * `BATTERY_PLUGGED_DOCK` data point is available for Android version Tiramisu (API Level 33) and above.
 * `EXTRA_BATTERY_LOW` data point is available for Android version P (Pie) (API Level 28) and above.
+* The `EXTRA_*` values do not update between runs with the original Android Runner version.
+In order to have the values update as intended, the `device.unplug(restart)` line in [AndroidRunner/Experiment.py](../../Experiment.py), `prepare_device` function should be removed.
 ## Configuration
 The following is an example configuration that contains all the possible values for the `data_points` and `persistency strategy` fields.